bhaskarblur/Sync-RealtimeContentCollaboration/README.md

 # Sync- Realtime Content Collaboration
-Sync is a realtime content collaboration app with multiple people developed in Kotlin with Firebase realtime database, offers undo-redo changes and realtime collaborative AI Content generation.
+Sync is a realtime content collaboration app with multiple people developed in Kotlin with Firebase realtime database, offers undo-redo changes and realtime collaborative AI Content generation along with many other collaborative features.

 ### Screenshots